 Sun Valley is an extremely ethnically-diverse town.
 The people who call Sun Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sun Valley residents report their race to be White, followed by Asian.
 Sun Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.88% of the town’s residents.
-Important ancestries of people in Sun Valley include German, English, Italian, and Norwegian.
+People of Hispanic or Latino origin account for 40.34% of the town’s residents.
+Important ancestries of people in Sun Valley include Irish, English, Italian, and Dutch.

 The most common language spoken in Sun Valley is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Thai.